Brisbane Valley Rail Trail + Scenic Rim Hike

 Brisbane Valley Rail Trail Tour Dates 2019

-One exclusive tour starting 2nd July 2019 – strictly limited numbers
+One exclusive tour starting 2nd July finishing back in Brisbane 7th July 2019 (4pm)

 - Cycling on Australia's longest rail trail amongst real Queensland outback